Sparse Graph Learning with Spectrum Prior for Deep Graph Convolutional Networks: Experiments

+To validate the proposed measure to compute $\sigma$, we set $\sigma \in \{0, 1e1, 1e-3 \}$ and compared against the value computed via our proposed scheme, which was $0.0038$ for \texttt{METR-LA} dataset.
+Fig.\;\ref{fig:sigma} shows the results for GCN training using graph Laplacian matrices learned using different $\sigma$.
+Large $\sigma$, \textit{e.g.} $1e1$, mitigated over-smoothing of the GCN model and achieved larger optimal layer number ($7$), but the learned graph deviated too far from $\bar{\C}$ and failed to achieve small MSE.
+On the other hand, small $\sigma$, \textit{e.g.} $1e-3$ quickly reduced the MSE with few layers ($2$), but could not reduce MSE with more layers due to over-smoothing.
+Meanwhile, our proposed scheme with $\sigma=3.8e-3$ achieved the lowest MSE, indicating the importance of choosing an appropriate weight $\sigma$.

-\subsection{Comparison with State-of-the-art Methods}
+\subsection{Comparison with State-of-the-Art Methods}

+We compared our method with competing schemes DropEdge \cite{rong2020dropedge} and Oono's scheme \cite{oono2020graph} for traffic prediction task, and additionally included GCNII \cite{chen2020simple} and Geom-GCN \cite{pei2020geom} for node classification.
+The most related schemes are DropEdge and Oono's method which modify graph topologies for GCN training.
+We used the same experimental settings for DropEdge with drop rate $p = 0.3$ and Oono's weight scaling with default $\s_0 = 1$.
+For Geom-GCN, three variants were included using different embedding methods, \textit{i.e.}, Isomap (Geom-GCN-I), Poincare (Geom-GCN-P), and struc2vec (Geom-GCN-S).
+For our proposal, $\sigma=0.9661, 0.9147, 0.9147$ for \texttt{Wisconsin}, \texttt{Texas}, and \texttt{Cornell} datasets, respectively.

-We compared our method with recent DropEdge \cite{rong2020dropedge}.
-Same experimental settings were used for DropEdge with drop rate $p = \{0, 0.3, 0.5\}$.
-The MSE results are shown in Fig.\,\ref{fig:dropedge}.
-We observe that our method had better performance in terms of slowing down over-smoothing and achieving lower prediction error.
-Specifically, DropEdge achieved the optimal results at the second layer with MSE $0.0107$, while our method increased the optimal layer number to 6 with gap 1.0, and achieved lower MSE $0.0094$.
+The resulting MSE of META-LA dataset are shown in Table\;\ref{tab:MSE}, where the optimal results are highlighted in bold font.
+We observe that our method had better performance in terms of slowing down over-smoothing and achieving higher prediction accuracy.
+Specifically, DropEdge achieved its best result at the second layer with MSE $0.0107$, while our method increased the optimal layer number to $4$ and achieved lower MSE $0.0093$.
+Moreover, by removing the spectrum prior in our proposal, \ie, SGL-GCN w/o spectrum in Table\;\ref{tab:MSE}, the performance was degraded, validating the effectiveness of the spectrum prior.

+The test accuracy of WebKB dataset are shown in Table\;\ref{tab:webkb}.
+We selected the performance of the optimal layer number for each scheme.
+We see that our proposal outperformed the state-of-the-art methods in all three datasets.
+Comparing with DropEdge and Oono's, we increased the accuracy by more than $20\%$, which clearly shows the importance of explicit spectrum optimization.